Cerberus9-dev/Raptor-OS/README.md

 Two dialogs appear on the first login, in sequence:

 1. **Browser choice** — Firefox (pre-installed, no download), Brave (~120 MB), or Chrome (~150 MB).
+Shows a network check, download progress bar, and retry prompt on failure.
 Closing the dialog keeps Firefox.
-Shows a network check, download progress bar, and retry prompt on failure.

-2. **App picker** — 40+ optional apps across 10 categories.
-Nothing is pre-ticked except VSCodium.
-All apps can also be installed later from Discover or `flatpak install flathub <id>`.
+2. **App picker** — 65+ optional apps across 12 categories.
+Nothing is pre-ticked.
+Everything here is also installable later from Discover or `flatpak install flathub <id>`.
+"Skip — Install Nothing" is always available.

 ---